HorlogeSkynet/archey4/README.md

 ## Notes to users

-* If you run `archey` as root, the script will list the processes running by other users on your system in order to display the **Window Manager** & **Desktop Environment** outputs correctly.

-* During the setup procedure, I advised you to copy this script into the `/usr/local/bin/` folder, you may want to check what it does beforehand.

 * If you experience any trouble during the installation or usage, please do **[open an issue](https://github.com/HorlogeSkynet/archey4/issues/new)**.

-* If you had to adapt the script to make it work on your system, please **[open a pull request](https://github.com/HorlogeSkynet/archey4/pulls)** so as to share your modifications with the rest of the world and participate in this project !
+* If you had to tweak this project to make it work on your system, please **[open a pull request](https://github.com/HorlogeSkynet/archey4/pulls)** so as to share your modifications with the rest of the world and participate in this project !

 * When looking up your public IP address (**WAN\_IP**), Archey will try at first to run a DNS query for `myip.opendns.com`, against OpenDNS's resolver(s).
 On error, it would fall back on regular HTTPS request(s) to <https://ident.me> ([server sources](https://github.com/pcarrier/identme)).